prejin2310/DBMS-LAB/CO1/README.md

 4 From above table find <br>
   a.Student staying at pattom <br>
-  b.Total mark of roll no 2
+  b.Total mark of roll no 2 <br>
-  c.find the name of student having roll no 3. d.Display the phone number of sachin
+  c.find the name of student having roll no 3. <br>
+  d.Display the phone number of sachin <br>

-5. Create the following Table and perform names of Passengers
+5. Create the following Table and perform names of Passengers <br>

-   Bus(Bus No(PK), Source,destination,coach type)
+   Bus(Bus No(PK), Source,destination,coach type) <br>
-   Reservation(PNR-NO,Ticket No(FK),Name,Age,Sex,Contact No)
+   Reservation(PNR-NO,Ticket No(FK),Name,Age,Sex,Contact No) <br>
-   Ticket(Ticket No,Journey Date,Age,Sex,Source,Destination,Dep_time,BusNO)
+   Ticket(Ticket No,Journey Date,Age,Sex,Source,Destination,Dep_time,BusNO) <br>
-   Passenger(PNR-NO,Ticket no(FK),Name,Age,Sex,Contact No)
+   Passenger(PNR-NO,Ticket no(FK),Name,Age,Sex,Contact No) <br>
-   Cancellation(PNR-NO,Journey date,Seat no,Contact NO)
+   Cancellation(PNR-NO,Journey date,Seat no,Contact NO) <br>

  a.
-Display Ticket Number and name of all Passengers
+Display Ticket Number and name of all Passengers <br>
  b.
-Display all male passengers
+Display all male passengers <br>
  c.
-Find the names of the passenger whose age is between 20 and 40
+Find the names of the passenger whose age is between 20 and 40 <br>
- d. make seat no field of cancellation table to conatin 12 digits
+ d. make seat no field of cancellation table to conatin 12 digits <br>
  e.
-Delete the 201 bus.
+Delete the 201 bus. <br>
  f.
-Find all the passengers who cancelled ticket on 10.10.2019
+Find all the passengers who cancelled ticket on 10.10.2019 <br>
  g.
-Find all total no of females already travelled on bus no 200
+Find all total no of females already travelled on bus no 200 <br>
  h.
-Display the sorted list of passengers Names
+Display the sorted list of passengers Names <br>
  i.
-Find the ticket number of passenger whose name starts with 'S' and ends with 'H'.
+Find the ticket number of passenger whose name starts with 'S' and ends with 'H'. <br>